crimsonstack/llmboard/DB.md

 MySQL Setup Guide for LLM Worker Placement Game

 This guide describes how to set up a minimal MySQL schema so game rooms and their GameState snapshots can be persisted in production.
+Mechanics are resolved server-side; state includes pending interactive actions (with mechanicId) so multiple app servers can route responses correctly.
 It uses a simple, safe JSON-snapshot model (fast to implement; great for LLM-generated content that changes shape).
 You can later migrate to a normalized schema if you need heavier querying.

 Recommended MySQL version
 - MySQL 8.0+ (recommended) or 5.7.8+ (JSON supported).